-You can add a vTPM to an existing Oracle Linux 8, or Oracle Linux 9 KVM.
+You can add a vTPM to an existing Oracle Linux 10 KVM.
 When you enable vTPM, the KVM files are encrypted but not the disks.
 Although, you can choose to add encryption explicitly for the KVM and its disks.

-- Administrator privileges. - Existing KVM instance on host system.
+- Administrator privileges.

+- Existing KVM instance on host system.

 For details, see Create: KVM Instance.